opdsealey/jekyll-now/_posts/2017-9-9-Getting-Started-in-Info-Sec.md

 [Link](http://opensecuritytraining.info/IntroX86.html)

 Some people don't get on with the open security training course - I'll admit the videos aren't exactly 4K.
 That said, if you can get passed that all the course on OST are amazingly high quality, well taught and pretty much equivalent to security courses costing thousands.
-As of the time of writing I;m also going through the [intermediate version](http://opensecuritytraining.info/IntermediateX86.html) which is also excellent.
+As of the time of writing I,m also going through the [intermediate version](http://opensecuritytraining.info/IntermediateX86.html) which is also excellent.

 #### Key Points
 * Core understnading of x86 assembly